 The word “boudoir” (pronounced “boo·dwaar “) originally referred to a women’s private room where she would relax and take a break from the busy life of being a woman.
 Now in modern times, boudoir is usually referring to boudoir photography.
-Boudoir photography is a type of intimate photography in which women wear lingerie and sometimes get nude.
+Boudoir photography is a type of sensual & intimate photography in which women wear lingerie and even get nude.
 The woman then poses in sensual ways, usually guided by the photographer, as women doing boudoir are generally not models.
 The boudoir pictures are meant to stimulate the viewer’s imagination.
 Not to be confused with erotic photography, which aims to straight-up sexually arouse the viewer instead.

 Why did Boudoir Photography get it’s name?